vesess/pw-less-wp-plugin/README.md

 - Email addresses are retained as long as the user account exists in your WordPress installation.
 - IP addresses and authentication tokens are stored temporarily and purged after successful authentication or expiration (typically 24 hours).
-- Login timestamps are retained in logs for security monitoring purposes.
+- Login timestamps are retained in logs for monitoring purposes.

 ### Third-Party Services